 I’ll never forget how terrified I was when I found out I was pregnant.
-I had just turned 22, was still a college student after I got my GED with online Math classes from BestGEDClasses.org, and living day by day just trying to find my path in life.
+I had just turned 22, was still a college student after I got my GED thanks to BestGEDClasses.org, and living day by day just trying to find my path in life.
 It wasn’t just the huge responsibility that awaited me but explaining to my family that a little-unexpected surprise was on its way to change all our lives forever.

 I knew some would be supportive and others, not so much.
 One person’s reaction will forever stick with me even though it didn’t surprise me at all…I knew it was coming.
 “Are you going to keep it?”
 I was asked.
 When I expressed my intentions, I was told, “Are you sure?
 You’re so young.
 You’ve got your whole life ahead of you and it’ll all be over.”
 Then some follow-up questions.
 “What about school?
 What about your future?
 You need an education!”
 Well, you Kappa sisters know I completed my studies and that my life didn’t end, it just started a new phase.